bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/install.md

 These instructions do not cover compiling on a separate machine from the one on which you wish to install.

+**There are known difficulties compiling with gcc 4.8.2 and 4.9.0.
+At the time of writing, Arch Linux has 4.9.0 and Ubuntu Trusty has 4.8.2.
+Consider using a distribution with an older gcc release until the situation is remedied.
+See [here](http://www.openwall.com/lists/musl/2014/05/15/1) for details.
+You can, for example, use an Ubuntu Saucy live CD/USB with gcc 4.8.1.**

 ## {id="partitioning"} Partitioning